reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 ## Review

-In this article we implemented two features both of which required a database migration.
+In this guide we implemented two features both of which required a database migration.
 We wrote tests for the functionality we wanted to implement and fixed some problems that occurred along the way.

 ## Next Steps